Unbeatable service for your taxi in Port of Spain

 - Some Port of Spain taxi drivers may try to overcharge tourists, ask your hotel for average trip prices so you can negotiate with your driver if needed.

 - It’s normal for drivers to pick up other passengers along the way.
-If you don’t want this, be sure to let your driver know at the beginning of your journey as this may affect your fare.
+If you don’t want this, be sure to let your driver know at the beginning of your journey.
+This may affect your fare.

 - Tipping your Port of Spain taxi driver isn’t expected or common.